Las Vegas Police Make Arrest After Apparent Kidnapping Caught on Doorbell Camera

 An apparent kidnapping in Las Vegas just after midnight on Jan.
 1 was captured on a Nest home surveillance camera showing a distressed woman unsuccessfully trying to escape a man who was chasing her, according to video released by police.
-The footage below is distressing.
+The footage above is distressing.

 The video, filmed at 12:48 a.m. on Jan.
 1 at a home near Warm Springs Road and I-215, shows a crying woman running towards and banging on a door, pleading for help.
 A man exits a white sedan, and quickly runs up behind her before throwing her onto the ground and kicking her in the stomach.